dk-weka/weka-slack-uploader/README.md

     ```

 7. **Update Secrets:** Ensure `/opt/wekaslackbot/.secrets` has `SLACK_TOKEN`, `SLACK_CHANNEL_ID`, and `SLACK_THREAD_TS`.
-8. **Run:** Execute `./monitor_quotas.sh`.
+8. **Run:** Execute `./weka-slack-uploader/monitor_quotas.sh`.
 9. **Verify:** Check Slack thread for the new report (and "Also send to channel" if enabled).

 ## Scheduling (Cron)
-To ensure long-term stability and traceability, follow these steps to set up automated execution with log rotation and time-stamped output.
+>To ensure long-term stability and traceability, follow these steps to set up automated execution with log rotation and time-stamped output.

 1. **Initialize log directory**
     Create the log file directory if it doesn't already exist